top of page

 Body intact but rigor mortis has passed: Muscle stiffening has dissipated

-Corneal clouding: The cornea have become opaque/cloudy
+Corneal clouding: The cornea of the eyes are opaque/cloudy

 Greening of the abdomen: Green discoloration of abdominal skin, starting in right lower quadrant

-Marbling: Darkening of the blood vessels
+Marbling: Darkening of the blood vessels.
+Presents as greenish-black veined streaks under the skin

 Abdominal Caving: The caving in of the abdominal area after bloat has occurred